 Cohen, Trump Fight To Decide What's Protected By Attorney-Client Privilege

-Donald Trump's longtime attorney Michael Cohen is set to appear in federal court on Monday afternoon as he and Trump argue that they should be able to review documents seized last week by federal agents before prosecutors do.
+Donald Trump's longtime attorney Michael Cohen is set to appear in federal court on Monday afternoon as he and the president argue that they should be able to review documents seized last week by federal agents before prosecutors do.

-The hearing will be Cohen's first appearance before a judge since the Justice Department revealed in court documents on Friday that he is the subject of a months-long ongoing criminal investigation.
+The hearing will be Cohen's first appearance before a judge since the Justice Department revealed in court documents on Friday that he is the subject of a months-long criminal investigation.

-FBI agents raided Cohen's home, office, safe deposit box, and cell phones last week.
+FBI agents raided Cohen's home, office, safe deposit box and cellphones last week.
 Cohen's attorney said investigators in New York City were referred by Justice Department special counsel Robert Mueller, who is investigating the Russian attack on the 2016 election from Washington, D.C.

-Raising the stakes: Michael Avenatti, the attorney for adult film actress Stormy Daniels, told NPR on Sunday that he too will be attending the hearing — and he told CNN that Daniels also will be in attendance.
+Raising the stakes: Michael Avenatti, the attorney for adult film actress Stormy Daniels, told NPR on Sunday that he will be attending the hearing — and he told CNN that Daniels also will be in attendance.

-Cohen arranged for a payment of $130,000 to Daniels in what Avenatti said was exchange for a non-disclosure agreement related to a sexual encounter with Trump before the 2016 election.
+Cohen arranged for a payment of $130,000 to Daniels in what Avenatti said was exchange for a nondisclosure agreement related to a sexual encounter with Trump before the 2016 election.
 Daniels, who has been talking openly about what she says was her liaison with Trump, is suing to get out of the agreement.

 People familiar with the Cohen investigation told The Washington Post that Cohen is being investigated for bank and wire fraud, but it isn't clear yet how or whether all the threads — the Russia imbroglio, Daniels or potential other matters — tie together.